 Therefore, where such prohibited conduct cannot be adequately remedied by the undertaking under any provisions of the Act or there is a substantial repeat by the undertaking of conduct previously found by the tribunal to be prohibited, the tribunal will order that the undertaking should sell any portion or all of it shares, assets or interests.
-79From the above mechanisms adopted by the FCCPC and FCCPT to enforce consumer rights, the following conclusions can be drawn:
+From the above mechanisms adopted by the FCCPC and FCCPT to enforce consumer rights, the following conclusions can be drawn:

-- That the enforcement methods are more effective and potent than the previous (i) Consumer protection Act, Standards Organization of Nigeria and National Agency for Drug law and food Administration and Control Act etc.80 - There are stiffer criminal and civil sanctions capable of deterring any unreasonable/ (ii) erring undertaking that intends to continue in business to comply with the provisions of the Act and desist from producing and supplying defective, fake, and engaging in shoddy practices, or supply sub-standard and unwholesome products and services to the consumers. - With the power of tribunal to impose administrative sanctions, acting in appellate (iii) jurisdiction, against any erring undertaking, the individual or commission will be slow to initiate proceedings before the ordinary Courts, where the use of the instrumentality of certain legal rules: privity of contract, proof of negligence in torts, exclusion clauses and other rules, that inhibits the effective enforcement of consumers' rights, 80 will be applied.
+- (i) That the enforcement methods are more effective and potent than the previous Consumer protection Act, Standards Organization of Nigeria and National Agency for Drug law and food Administration and Control Act etc. - (ii) There are stiffer criminal and civil sanctions capable of deterring any unreasonable/erring undertaking that intends to continue in business to comply with the provisions of the Act and desist from producing and supplying defective, fake, and engaging in shoddy practices, or supply sub-standard and unwholesome products and services to the consumers. - (iii) With the power of tribunal to impose administrative sanctions, acting in appellate jurisdiction, against any erring undertaking, the individual or commission will be slow to initiate proceedings before the ordinary Courts, where the use of the instrumentality of certain legal rules: privity of contract, proof of negligence in torts, exclusion clauses and other rules, that inhibits the effective enforcement of consumers' rights, will be applied. - (iv) The onus of proof in respect of claims under FCCPA is on the producer/undertaking to prove that the products supplied are not defective, fake, unwholesome, sub-standard products and services, is a good development of the law on burden of proof. - (v) The undertaking or company who manufactured and supplied defective goods, shall be held liable whether the Supply was based on contract or not.
+And the producer shall not exclude/restrict this right of the consumer. - (vi) The FCCPA provides that Indigent consumers faced with the problem of defective product but has no money or means to enforce his Violated rights, can complain to the FCCPC (Commission) and/or and society group to enforce his right with little or no financial costs.